Menu

 This is a guide about how Floridians can help each other with voter registration.
 Keep reading to learn more about voter registration in Florida and what you as a private citizen can (and cannot) do to help.

 (1) You CANNOT collect or handle paper voter registration forms from anyone except your spouse, child, or parent.
-Collecting a voter registration application, even from a friend, makes you a third-party voter registration organization, which means you would be subject to complicated rules and heavy fines for not following the rules.
+Collecting a paper voter registration application, even from a friend, puts you at risk of heavy fines.* (But there are other ways to help!)

 (2) To register to vote, a person must meet ALL of these criteria: